 Measurable Goals / Expected Results: Maintain records of outfalls that were inspected and number of illicit discharges detected.
 Prompt detection and elimination of illicit discharges.

-Annual Report Achievements/Notes: A total of 98 inspections were conducted on the 95 outfalls within JMU's jurisdiction.
-Two new discharges were noticed that required further investigation and follow-up to a previous year discharge was closed.
+Annual Report Achievements/Notes: A total of 110 inspections were conducted on the 102 outfalls within JMU's jurisdiction.
+One possible illicit discharge was noticed during annual outfall inspections.